caplin/caplin-dev-tools/brjs-app-converter/README.md

    * It also creates a `src` directory for the application `apps/mobile/src` that contains the blades/bladesets and aspects of the application.

+This leaves the project with three top level directories:

+* `apps`
+* `packages-caplin` (Caplin provided packages, CT SDK)
-This leaves the project with three top level directories, `apps`, `packages-caplin`, and `brjs-app-backup` (which can be deleted once the user is satisfied they don't need the old files).
+* `brjs-app-backup` (which can be deleted once the user is satisfied they don't need the old files).

 These screenshots contrast before and after (after shows a monorepo with several applications, the conversion tool only converts one app at a time):